-SOLAS life-saving appliances on Class A vessels shall be stowed in accordance with Marine Orders Part 25.
+SOLAS life-saving appliances on Class A vessels shall be stowed in accordance with the requirements specified in Marine Orders Part 25 for class A vessels over 500 gross tonnage.

 NOTE: Table 1 identifies which items of safety equipment are SOLAS.